Linesight-RL/linesight/docs/source/first_training.rst

 Upon running this command, it is expected that a :doc:`wall of text appears in your terminal <wall_text>`. *Don't worry, this is normal.*

-A few seconds after running this command, four instances of the game will be launched in windowed mode.
+A few seconds after running this command, two instances of the game will be launched in windowed mode.
 Be aware that if these windows are minimized, the game will pause and that game instance will no longer generate experiences.
 You may hide game instances by placing other windows on top.

 A few seconds after launching the game, the script will load the map automatically.
 There is no need for the user to interact with the game menu when launching the training script.